 Getting started

 Bank-Vaults is a swiss-army knife with multiple manifestations, so the first steps depend on what you want to achieve.
-Check one of the following guides to get an overview:

 Deploy with Helm